-Supervisors are asked to carry out any confirmatory tests specified in these Instructions to ensure the materials supplied are appropriate.
+Supervisors are asked to carry out any confirmatory tests included in the Instructions to ensure the materials supplied are appropriate.

 The 'General Apparatus' requirements and the 'Particular Requirements' are printed separately.
 It is especially important that the details of page 4 are kept secure.